informalsystems/quint/README.md

     - There will be a transpiler to TLA+, so you can always jump back to TLA+.
     - If the user omits types, the transpiler will still produce TLA+ code.

+ - TNT minimizes pain points of TLA+:
+    - There is a clean separation between expressions of different levels: state, action, and temporal.
+    - Updates to state variables are labelled as assignments.
+    - Recursive operators and functions are removed in favor of well-known concepts such as `filter`, `map`, and `fold`.